 This annual report contains forward-looking statements with respect to our financial condition, results of operations, business and certain of our plans and objectives.
 These forward-looking statements are made pursuant to the "Safe Harbor" provisions of the United States Private Securities Litigation Reform Act of 1995.
 These forward-looking statements are based on current expectations, estimates, forecasts and projections about the industries in which we operate as well as beliefs and assumptions made by our management.
 Such statements include, in particular, statements about our plans, prospects, financial position and business strategies.
-Words such as "may", "will", "expect", "continue", "intend", "estimate", "anticipate", "plan", "foresee", "believe" or "seek" or the negatives of these terms or variations of them or similar terminology are intended to identify such forward looking statements.
-Although we believe that the expectations reflected in these forward-looking statements are reasonable, these statements, by their nature, involve risks and uncertainties and are not guarantees of future performance.
-Such statements are also subject to assumptions concerning, among other things: our anticipated business strategies; anticipated trends in our business; and our ability to continue to control costs.
+Words such as "may," "will," "expect," "continue," "intend," "estimate," "anticipate," "plan," "foresee," "believe" or "seek" or the negatives of these terms or variations of them or similar terminology are intended to identify such forward-looking statements.
+Although we believe that the expectations reflected in these forward-looking statements are also subject to assumptions concerning, among other things: our anticipated business strategies; anticipated trends in our business; anticipated reorganizations of any of our segments or businesses, and any related restructuring provisions or impairment charges; and our ability to continue to control costs.
 We can give no assurance that these estimates and expectations will prove to have been correct.
 Actual outcomes and results may, and often do, differ from what is expressed, implied or projected in such forward-looking statements, and such differences may be material.
 Some important factors that could cause actual results to differ materially from those expressed in these forward-looking statements include, but are not limited to:

-- our ability to successfully continue developing our 4G network and facilities-based mobile offering; - general economic, financial or market conditions; - the intensity of competitive activity in the industries in which we operate, including competition from alternative means of programs and content transmission; - unanticipated higher capital spending required to address continued development of competitive alternative technologies or the inability to obtain additional capital to continue the development of our business; - our ability to implement successfully our business and operating strategies and manage our growth and expansion; - disruptions to the network through which we provide our digital television, Internet access and telephony services, and our ability to protect such services from piracy; - labour disputes or strikes; - changes in our ability to obtain services and equipment critical to our operations; - changes in laws and regulations, or in their interpretations, which could result, among other things, in the loss (or reduction in value) of our licenses or markets or in an increase in competition, compliance costs or capital expenditures; - our substantial indebtedness, the tightening of credit markets, and the restrictions on our business imposed by the terms of our debt; and - interest rate fluctuations that affect a portion of our interest payment requirements on long-term debt.
+- our ability to successfully continue developing our 4G network and facilities-based mobile offering; - general economic, financial or market conditions; - the intensity of competitive activity in the industries in which we operate; - new technologies that would change consumer behaviour towards our product suite; - unanticipated higher capital spending required to deploy our network or to address continued development of competitive alternative technologies, or the inability to obtain additional capital to continue the development of our business; - our ability to implement successfully our business and operating strategies and manage our growth and expansion; - disruptions to the network through which we provide our digital television, Internet access and telephony services, and our ability to protect such services from piracy; - labour disputes or strikes; - changes in our ability to obtain services and equipment critical to our operations; - changes in laws and regulations, or in their interpretations, which could result, among other things, in the loss (or reduction in value) of our licenses or markets or in an increase in competition, compliance costs or capital expenditures; - our substantial indebtedness, the tightening of credit markets, and the restrictions on our business imposed by the terms of our debt; and - interest rate fluctuations that affect a portion of our interest payment requirements on long-term debt.

 We caution you that the above list of cautionary statements is not exhaustive.
-These and other factors are discussed in further detail elsewhere in this annual report, including under the "ITEM 3-D. Key Information - Risk Factors" of this annual report.
+These and other factors are discussed in further detail elsewhere in this annual report, including under "Item 3.
+Key Information - Risk Factors" of this annual report.
 Each of these forward-looking statements speaks only as of the date of this annual report.
-We will not update these statements unless the securities laws require us to do so.
-We advise you to consult any documents we may file or furnish with the U.S. Securities and Exchange Commission, or the SEC, as described under "ITEM 10-H. Additional Information - Documents on Display".
+We disclaim any obligation to update these statements unless applicable securities laws require us to do so.
+We advise you to consult any documents we may file or furnish with the U.S. Securities and Exchange Commission ("SEC"), as described under "Item 10.
+Additional Information - Documents on Display".